DO’S AND DON’T’S FOR AUDITIONS AND GIGS (in no particular order):

 These fine people may well appreciate and understand your talent better than those “calling the shots” and they often speak up for you (though you never hear it).
 They might, for instance, remind the show creator that you are approaching the scheduled end of the session and they need to wrap this up or move it along.
 They may point out your vocal fatigue and work with the creator to save your voice while still getting what is needed.
 There are many ways they work to help you as they help the show creator.
 Feel free to express your appreciation to these coworkers.

-Also check out my: Top Six Newbie Mistakes!
+Be sure to also check out my: Top Six Newbie Mistakes!